"How do I develop and market my invention with no money?"

 If you want someone else to do the work I highly recommend Invention City.
 There are two ways we consider invention ideas for possible licensing deals and both ways give you valuable feedback that will help you better understand the opportunities and challenges of your invention:

-If we say "yes" we offer a rev-share deal and you spend nothing more.
+If we offer a rev-share deal, then you spend nothing more.

 share this article: facebook